 - Integration with other AWS services

-- Audit capabilities and high availability
+- Audit capabilities

 - Custom key store

-This means that your Amazon Elastic Compute Cloud (Amazon EC2) instances can access the CloudHSM device quickly while isolating them from other networks.
+The Amazon Elastic Compute Cloud (Amazon EC2) instances can access the CloudHSM device quickly while isolating them from other networks.

 The libraries include PKCS #11, Sun Java JCE (Java Cryptography Extension), and Cryptography API: Next Generation (CNG) providers for Microsoft.
 By using these libraries, you can perform cryptographic operations on the HSMs.